rememberYou/powershell-scripts/README.md

 After installing a Windows server, execute scripts according to the desired services to install.

+Before use any script, specify the new execution policy to avoid errors related to script signatures.

+	PS> Set-ExecutionPolicy Bypass

 Be careful that the scripts are made for Windows Server 2016 and may not work for earlier version.